lillialexis/e3db/README.md

  1. Download and unzip E3DB
  1. e3db register # then check your email!
  1. e3db ls # You should see nothing
- 1. recordID=$(e3db write address_book '{"name": "John Doe", "phone": "503-555-1212"}')
+ 1. Write a record: recordID=$(e3db write address_book '{"name": "John Doe", "phone": "503-555-1212"}')
  1. e3db ls # You should see your new record
- 1. e3db read $recordID
+ 1. Read a record: e3db read $recordID
- 1. Now try the same thing on a different account and share the data
+ 1. Now try the same thing on a different account and share the data as below.
  1. Review and run the feedback.sh script to tell us your thoughts.
 You'll have to set your path at the top.

 ## Installation